scds/text-analysis-2/tuning.md

 )
 ```

 Earlier, we used triple quotes to comment out multiple lines of code.
 When we assign the text within the triple quotes to a variable, however, it is no longer ignored by the console and instead becomes a multi-lined string that is passed to the variable.
-Above, we have limited to the scope to a paragraph which should shorten our wait time for results considerably!
+Above, we have limited to the scope of our text to a paragraph which should shorten our wait time for results considerably!

-Lastly, we will print the named entities within the paragraph and visualize them with the displaCy server to verify our work.
+6. Lastly, we will print the named entities within the paragraph and visualize them with the displaCy server to verify our work.
 We can reuse the code from our ner.py script:

 ```
 # Print named entities